microsoft/vscode-java-pack/README.md

 To use ST4, install [📦 Spring Boot Extension Pack](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-boot-dev-pack).
 Please also check out the [User Guide](https://github.com/spring-projects/sts4/wiki) to make the most of it.

+### Open Liberty

+You can use [📦 Open Liberty Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=Open-Liberty.liberty-dev-vscode-ext) to develop your cloud-native Java applications on Open Liberty.
+This extension provides tools for you to develop and manage your Open Liberty projects in VS Code.
+It has an explorer view for you to run Liberty in development mode and manage the available projects in your workspace.

 ### Quarkus

 [📦 Quarkus Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-quarkus) is a feature-packed extension tailored for Quarkus application